wilcooo/TagPro-GroPro/README.md

 - [x] Chat beeps and boops and bwleps
 - [ ] Send messages longer than 120 characters (For people without the script it'll look like multiple messages)
 - [x] Arrow up/down lets you send a message that you've sent before
+- [ ] Don't scroll down for new messages when you are reading old messages (instead show an arrow)
 - [ ] Edit previously sent messages (For people without the script it'll look like a new message)
 - [ ] LastSeen time next to players (after 30 seconds, they auto-disconnect)
 - [ ] Welcome message for people without the script